Inverness: Parliamentary representation

 Inverness Burghs was a district of burghs constituency, covering the parliamentary burghs of Inverness, Fortrose, Forres, and Nairn.
 Inverness-shire covered, at least nominally, the county of Inverness minus the Inverness parliamentary burgh.
 As created in 1918, Inverness covered the county minus Outer Hebridean areas, which were merged into the Western Isles constituency.
 The Inverness constituency included the former parliamentary burgh of Inverness.
 As created in 1983, Inverness, Nairn and Lochaber was one of three constituencies covering the Highland region, which had been created in 1975.
 As first used in 1997, the Inverness East, Nairn and Lochaber, and Ross, Skye and Inverness West constituencies were effectively two of three constituencies covering the Highland unitary council area, which had been created in 1996.

-Association with Prince Andrew

-Prince Andrew, Duke of York is known by the title "Earl of Inverness."
-In 2019 Inverness residents started a campaign to strip him of that title, stating that "it is inappropriate that Prince Andrew is associated with our beautiful city."